Strangers (Halsey song): Critical reception

 "Strangers" received critical acclaim.
 AllMusic's journalist Stephen Thomas Erlewine noted that "same-sex love songs remain a rarity in the pop music of the 2010s, and ... that's a sly reveal of how Halsey represents a generational shift".
 In her review for Billboard, Alexia Shouneya noted "in the first verse alone, she uses the female pronoun four times, once in every line, making it impossible to miss, skim over or interpret as anything other than what it was meant to be: a strong, unapologetic acknowledgement of lesbian and bisexual women."
 Anna Caga of Spin believed that "Strangers" is the "best Halsey['s] song" and described it as "slinky and addicting", adding that its best moments are "Jauregui's ad-libs, the way she slurs the word 'innocent' with the kind of spontaneous passion Halsey never allows herself."
 In Pitchfork, Katherine St. Asaph said the song "shimmers and yearns like a recent Tegan and Sara cut" and "contains the album's most nuanced lyrics, the coupling that's most promising yet most out of reach."

 Billboard ranked "Strangers" at number 97 on its critics list of the 100 Best Songs of 2017.
 Chris Payne wrote that it is Billboard staff's favorite song from the album, praising Halsey and Jauregui's chemistry and Jauregui's tone and delivery of "lovesick desperation".
 Billboard regarded the song as a "long-overdue bisexual milestone in mainstream music."
 In 2019, Billboard included the song in its list of the "30 Lesbian Love Songs".

 Live performances

 Halsey and Jauregui performed "Strangers" on Today on June 9, 2017.
 The following day, the two performed the song at iHeartSummer '17 Weekend in Miami Beach, Florida.
 In June 2018, they performed the song on Good Morning America.
+On June 17, 2025, Lauren and Halsey reunited in Chicago, Illinois to perform together as part of For My Last Trick: The Tour.